hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-terminal-co-helloworld-html.md

 ---
 ![](/media/HelloWorldSocialimage.png)

-Create your first static website using Terminal and IPFS
+Create your first static website using Fleek and IPFS

 ![](/media/1st photo.jpeg "Photo by Markus Spiske on Unsplash")

 ## Overview

-We’ll create a simple `index.html` file and deploy it with [Terminal.co](http://terminal.co/).
+We’ll create a simple `index.html` file and deploy it with [Fleek.co](http://Fleek.co/).
 This whole process should take 5 minutes.
 Deployment should take 30 seconds.

 Tools:

-* Terminal.co account
+* Fleek.co account
 * GitHub account
 * Text editor